 CARIAD SE, Berliner Ring 2, 38440 Wolfsburg,

-entered in the register of companies at Braunschweig District Court under the register no. HRB 208203.
+registered in the commercial register of the district court of Braunschweig under the registration number HRB 208203.

 Context of data processing and description of processing measures

-For the development and refinement of driver assist and information systems as well as automated driving functions for active and passive safety and for comfort functions, our test vehicles record data from the surroundings using various sensors and video cameras in the vehicle.
+For the development and refinement of driver assistance and information systems as well as automated driving functions for active and passive safety and comfort functions, our test vehicles record data from the environment using various sensors and video cameras in the vehicle.
 The recording mainly takes place on public roads.
-The recorded ambient information is then stored in a secure database and used for the development, refinement and maintenance of driver assist and information systems as well as automated driving functions and comfort functions.
-These systems are intended to improve comfort and safety in road traffic and to safeguard the functionality of the vehicle by means of the recorded video data.
-Information on the existing traffic infrastructure and the detection of road users including their direction of travel has to be processed in order to determine the correct response by the vehicle.
+The recorded environmental information is then stored in a secure database and used for the development, refinement and maintenance of driver assistance and information systems as well as automated driving functions and comfort functions.
+These systems will use the recorded video data to improve comfort and safety on the road and ensure vehicle functionality.
+Information about the existing traffic infrastructure and the detection of road users, including their direction of travel, must be processed to determine the correct response of the vehicle.